-Cancellation policies vary for each rental.
-You will likely be offered trip insurance.
-Trip insurance, which usually costs between 1% - 5% of your base vacation rental cost, provides guests with reimbursement of their vacation costs (and subsequent rental home costs) for any days missed as a consequence of personal health emergencies or storms, in addition to hurricane evacuation expenses, such as a unanticipated hotel stay or extra gas.
+Cancellation policies vary for each property.
+Property management companies and individual property owners often offer their clients the option to buy trip insurance.
+Trip insurance, which normally costs ranges from 1% - 5% of the base vacation rental rate, can provide travellers with reimbursement of their vacation costs (and subsequent rental property costs) for any nights missed due to personal health related emergencies or storms, as well as hurricane evacuation costs, such as a unexpected motel stay or extra gas.

 Know Who to Call

-Be sure to get the property manager's contact telephone number and entry/exit procedures for your rental property.
-We recommend saving the contact's information in your phone and wallet.
+Make sure to get the property manager's contact telephone number and entry/exit procedures for your rental home.
+We recommend storing the contact's information in your cell phone and wallet.

 During your Stay

-- Enjoy your stay!
-Make sure that you protect the property owner (and your things!) by keeping the rental secured while you are away, exactly like you would at home.
+- Ensure you protect the owner (and your things!) by keeping the rental home secured while you are away, exactly like you would at home.

-- Make a point to walk through the rental one last time and look for damages.
-We suggest walking through with the property manager whenever possible (this may not be possible)..
-If the property manager is not available, you'll want to take photos of the property to record its condition.
+- Make a point to walk through the rental home one last time and check for damage.
+If you can, do this walk-out review with the property owner present.
+If the property owner is not available, make sure that you take photos of the property to record its condition.